 - Phone number verification for SMS backup, supported by online services using Messente’s API.

-- Add email address for an additional layer of security when needed.
+- Add the email address for an additional layer of security when needed.

 - Automatic sync with our verification API.